tbensky/CNNKernels/readme.md

 Looking at the loss-converged kernels, we see all kinds of interesting features.
 Horizontal and vertical lines for sure, and plenty of slopes to the right and left as well.
 In other words, little bits and pieces of any particular full waveform (square sinusoid, or gaussian), as seen in the training data set.

-## Do a convolution
+# Do the convolutionss
-Let's look at it all the way through by creating a feature map from one of the kernels.
+Let's examine this process all the way through to the end, by creating a feature map from one of the kernels.
 Here, we'll do the 2D convolution of a square pulse and this kernel:

 <img src=https://github.com/tbensky/CNNKernels/blob/main/Assets/FeatureMap/kernel.png width=100>